competitionlabs/javascript-sdk/competitionlabs-application-services-sdk/docs/TagsApi.md

-# CompetitionLabsApplicationServices.TagsApi
+# CompetitionLabsAdminServices.TagsApi

-All URIs are relative to *https://api.competitionlabs.com*
+All URIs are relative to *https://api.competitionlabs.io*

 Method | HTTP request | Description
 ------------- | ------------- | -------------